nicoverbruggen/phpmon/README.md

     valet trust

+You can now install PHP Monitor, if you haven't already:

+    brew tap nicoverbruggen/homebrew-cask
+	brew install --cask phpmon

 Finally, run PHP Monitor.
 Since the app is notarized and signed with a developer ID, it should work.
+You will need to approve the initial launch of the app, but you should be ready to go now.
 </details>

 <details>